LaravelDaily/CRUDs-Laravel-Blade/README.md

 ## How it Works?

-This project takes Laravel Breeze as a base system and adds the Task CRUD on top of it.
+This project takes Laravel Breeze as a base system and adds the Task CRUD.
 Here are the main changes:

 For this, we will start with simple Database table and Model: